Police: 4 dead, 3 injured in shooting in Brooklyn

-NEW YORK (AP) - Police say four people have been killed in a shooting in Brooklyn that also injured three others.
+NEW YORK (AP) - New York City police say four people have been killed in a shooting in Brooklyn that also injured three others.

 An NYPD spokesman says police responding to a call about shots fired just before 7 a.m.
 Saturday found four men dead at the scene.
 A woman and two men suffered non-life-threatening injuries.

-Police say the shooting took place in the Crown Heights neighborhood of Brooklyn at an address that corresponds to a private social club on an online map of the street.

-But police couldn’t immediately describe the type of building in which the shooting took place.
+Police say the shooting took place at 74 Utica Avenue, in the Weeksville neighborhood of Brooklyn.
+That address corresponded to a private social club on an online map of the street, but police couldn’t immediately describe the type of building in which the shooting took place.

-Crime-scene tape surrounded the building Saturday morning and investigators in white jumpsuits could be seen going in and out.

 No arrests have been made.
-Police say the information is preliminary.
+Police said the information is preliminary, and didn’t provide further details.

 Sign up for Daily Newsletters